 Medication-Assisted Treatment (MAT) Program

-For more information about this new program, click here
+For more information about our MAT program, click here

-Groups are led by licensed therapists and gathers about 6-12 individuals on a weekly basis for 1 hour.
-Groups available at CHS include:
+Groups counseling sessions are led by licensed clinicians and gathers about 6-12 individuals on a weekly basis for 1 hour.**

 Suboxone is a medication prescribe to assist individuals with withdrawal symptoms experienced with opiates.
 Our Suboxone Program is designed to help patients struggling with opiate (heroin) addiction.